thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Our completions are complete.
 And with them we've implemented an LSP!

-## A Little White Lie
+## A little White Lie

 Implemented an LSP...mostly.
 If you look at the source code for our LSP, you'll find quite a bit of code that isn't covered here.
 That's not because our tutorial is hiding LSP implementation from you.
-I needed quite a bit of code to hook up the LSP to the [playground](TODO) and didn't have an easy way to separate it out from the LSP.
+I needed quite a bit of code to hook up the LSP to the playground and didn't have an easy way to separate it out from the LSP.

-But the playground is worth it.
+But it's worth it for the [playground](/making-a-language).
 You should check it out!
 Not only does it show off all our LSP features, but it also shows the trees at each stage of our compiler.
 It even shows the output of running our code (that's right code can be run; not just compiled) and the log of requests our LSP sends.
-All for the low low price of your adoration.
+All for the low, low price of your adoration.

 ## A Moment for Reflection